Issue Area

 Key Facts

-Extreme weather events cost the US $150 billion per year, due to direct impacts such as infrastructure damage, worker injuries, and agricultural losses.
+Extreme weather events cost the U.S. more than $115 billion in 2025, due to direct impacts such as infrastructure damage, worker injuries, and agricultural losses.

 Viewing All Bills